lastlink/docs-1/1-getting-started/3-installation.md

 #### Step 3 – Confirmation
 * If the database connection succeeds you'll be shown an installation summary page and given an opportunity to email these details to the admin user.

-> Once you have completed the install, make sure to delete install folder for security purposes.
+> **Security Note:** Once you have completed the install, make sure to delete install folder.

 ----------